mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 ### Building ###

 Now for building.
 To do that we will use the [gulp-msbuild](https://github.com/hoffi/gulp-msbuild) plugin (`npm install gulp-msbuild --save`).
-Configure the plugin as follows:
+Use the plugin as follows:

 ```js
 var msbuild = require('gulp-msbuild');